azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Needing a little space, Misaki wants to hang out with his friend Sumi from school, but Akihiko is dead set against it</p>
+<p align="center">Needing a little space, Misaki wants to hang out with his friend Sumi from school, but Akihiko is dead set against it.
+Is this unreasonable jealousy on Akihiko's part or does Sumi really have more on his mind that just friendship with Masaki?</p>
 </td>
 </tr>
 </table>